 - Review installation eye injury data such as DoD Eye Injury Data, Strategic Management System data, Safety, Workers Comp data...

-- Review local contracts for their specific requirements - Situation can vary for both government union personnel and contractors
+- Review local contracts for their specific requirements - Situation can vary for government workers, whether they are in a union and for contractors

-needed protocols and SOPs - Most likely the current process is
+needed protocols and SOPs - Often the current process is

 not well defined

 - Often, identification, tracking and screening of workers requiring vision surveillance requires a VCR Team coordination (e.g., IH and OH)

 - Prioritize units/shops based on VCRT or management concerns, past inspection reports, injuries, readiness status...

 - Add vision conservation to the post safety committee agenda (at small sites this may be all that is required) at least annually.

 - Consider performing education and training at various levels to increase VCR visibility

 - "Publish your wins" in the installation newspaper, website, safety newsletter...

 - Periodically evaluate the VCR Program and its effectiveness